Nelle868/Nelle868/README.md

 - 👋 Hi, I’m Janelle - @Nelle868
 - 👀 I’m interested in ... programming, projects, and networking
 - 🌱 I’m currently a student at UC Berkeley
 - 📫 How to reach me ...
-[LinkedIn](https://www.linkedin.com/in/janellesampson/) or janelle.sampson@berkeley.edu
+[LinkedIn](https://www.linkedin.com/in/janellesampson/).

 <!---
 Nelle868/Nelle868 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.